 Do I have to replace my missing teeth?

 A void in a row of teeth will cause teeth to shift.
 Additionally missing teeth can lead to jaw misalignment and increased risk of tooth decay and gum disease.
-Dr. Drew Shulman, your trusted Northeast Philadelphia dentist, will recommend filling gaps in your smile with dental implants.
+Dr. Drew Shulman, your trusted Northeast Philadelphia dentist, will recommend filling gaps in your smile using dental implants.

 What exactly are dental implants?

 The last part is the dental restoration.
 The kind of restoration you will need depends on how many teeth you are replacing and where they are in your mouth.